 #HaikuHipster began in August 2013 as an exercise in creative discipline and continued uninterrupted through early 2016.
 Each day’s haiku is posted to facebook, ello, twitter and tumblr, which, on more than one occasion, inspired unexpected responses and engagement over social networks.

 At the start, I remember thinking ‘If I can’t find the time to write 17 lousy syllables each day – they don’t even need to rhyme – maybe I don’t deserve to call myself a writer’.
 “17 lousy syllables” are more challenging than they sound… then after a year, thoughts seemed to come in 17 syllable segments by default.
-I began playing with the 7-9-7 ‘extended’ format following a trip to Japan in 2014.
-I also began employing the hashtag #Haikuza.
+I began playing with the 7-9-7 ‘extended’ format and the hashtag #Haikuza following a 2014 trip to Japan.

 A book is coming.